xiong19912010/AlphaFold-Eva/README.md

 2. Add environment variables:

-For example add following lines in your ~/.bashrc
+For example add following lines in your ~/.bashrc  (or ~/.zshrc,, sometimes in macos system)
 ```
 export PATH=PATH_TO_ISONET_FOLDER/AlphaFold_Eva.py:$PATH
 ```